JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 #### 401, 403 Unauthorized - bad clock

-Occasionally, the system date/time will drift between client and server.
-If this drift is greater than a couple of minutes, the Chef Infra Server will throw a 401 unauthorized and the request will not be forwarded to the Chef Automate server.
+Occasionally, the system date/time of Chef Infra Client and Chef Autmoate drifts apart.
+If this drift is more than a couple of minutes, then the Chef Infra Server throws a `401 unauthorized` and does not forward the to the Chef Automate server.

 On the Chef Infra Server you can see this in the following logs: